Nystop Side Effects

 Other dosage forms:

-Along with its needed effects, nystatin topical (the active ingredient contained in Nystop) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, nystatin topical (the active ingredient contained in Nystop) may cause unwanted side effects that require medical attention.

 - Vaginal burning or itching not present before use of this medicine